-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 933, check the following box.
-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and line Securities Act registration statement number of the earlier effective registration statement for the same offering.
-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act egistration statement number of the earlier effective registration statement for the same offering.
-If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act egistration statement number of the earlier effective registration statement for the same offering.
+Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this Registration Statement ıt.
+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. \Box эf If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box at list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box nd If this Form is a post-effective amendment filed pursuant to Rule $462(c)$ under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box If this Form is a post-effective amendment filed pursuant to Rule $462(d)$ under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box